JingQuinn/hello-world/jokes/string.md

 a peice of string walks into a bar

-more peice of string walks into a bar
+more of string walks into a bar, and everywhere